Tennessee Field Diamonds

 Many fresh crystals of

-local origin plus a few slightly water-worn
+local origin plus a few slightly water-worn and

 Muddy Creek arm of Douglas Lake is a well-known